-- 1. We can choose to generate lines of non-uniform branes that have the same source Λ as fixed by the UV boundary condition (2.23) and the same temperature parameter T (and thus α{Λ}) as fixed by the IR boundary condition (2.27) as the uniform brane they bifurcate from.
-Altogether, when following this strategy we are generating lines of lumpy branes that have constant dimensionless temperature T/Λ and the dimensionless length $L\Lambda$ is varying along these lines of solutions (these dimensionless thermodynamic quantities are the appropriate quantities to discuss the physical properties of the system as it will be justified when discussing (2.48) in the next section). - 2.
-Alternatively, we can choose to generate lines of lumpy branes that have the same source Λ as fixed by the UV boundary condition (2.23) and, this time, the same length parameter L as the uniform brane they bifurcate from (i.e. we fix this length to be $L = 2\pi/k{GL}$ where k{GL} is the zero-mode wavenumber for the Gregory-Laflame/spinodal instability of the uniform brane to be discussed in section 2.4; further note that the dependence of the system on L appears via the equations of motion not through the boundary conditions).
-Altogether, with this approach we generate lines of lumpy branes that have constant dimensionless length $L\Lambda$, and the dimensionless temperature T/Λ (and thus α{Λ} and the associated boundary condition (2.27)) is varying along these lines of solutions (although Λ itself is fixed which perhaps demonstrates that our choice of nomenclature for α{Λ} is misleading up to this clarification).
+- 1. We can choose to generate lines of non-uniform branes that have the same source $\Lambda$ as fixed by the UV boundary condition (2.23) and the same temperature parameter T (and thus $\alpha{\Lambda}$ ) as fixed by the IR boundary condition (2.27) as the uniform brane they bifurcate from.
+Altogether, when following this strategy we are generating lines of lumpy branes that have constant dimensionless temperature $T/\Lambda$ and the dimensionless length $L\Lambda$ is varying along these lines of solutions (these dimensionless thermodynamic quantities are the appropriate quantities to discuss the physical properties of the system as it will be justified when discussing (2.48) in the next section). - 2.
+Alternatively, we can choose to generate lines of lumpy branes that have the same source $\Lambda$ as fixed by the UV boundary condition (2.23) and, this time, the same length parameter L as the uniform brane they bifurcate from (i.e. we fix this length to be $L = 2\pi/k{GL}$ where $k{GL}$ is the zero-mode wavenumber for the Gregory-Laflame/spinodal instability of the uniform brane to be discussed in section 2.4; further note that the dependence of the system on L appears via the equations of motion not through the boundary conditions).
+Altogether, with this approach we generate lines of lumpy branes that have constant dimensionless length $L\Lambda$ , and the dimensionless temperature $T/\Lambda$ (and thus $\alpha{\Lambda}$ and the associated boundary condition (2.27)) is varying along these lines of solutions (although $\Lambda$ itself is fixed which perhaps demonstrates that our choice of nomenclature for $\alpha{\Lambda}$ is misleading up to this clarification).

-A plot that best illustrates these two strategies will be the one of Fig. 11 of section 2.5 where we provide examples of lumpy branes with constant dimensionless temperature or constant dimensionless length.
+A plot that best illustrates these two strategies will be the one of figure 11 of section 2.5 where we provide examples of lumpy branes with constant dimensionless temperature or constant dimensionless length.